Pink wishes she wrote Baby Shark | Entertainment - ExBulletin

 She then said, “I also wish I had written ‘Baby Shark’.”

-During the same concert, Pink was left stunned when a fan threw her mums ashes on stage in a zip-lock pouch.
+During the same concert, Pink was stunned when a fan threw her mother’s ashes onto the stage in a zippered pouch.

 The Never Gonna Not Dance Again singer, 42, also received a number of other gifts from her loyal fans at her two American Express Presents BST Hyde Park shows in London, including a whole wheel of brie cheese, teddy bears, flowers and artwork.

-But she was left startled when she was handed the pouch of cremated remains and asked the member of the audience to clarify that it was their mums ashes before saying: I dont know how to feel about that.
+But she was surprised when she was handed the pouch of the cremated remains and asked the audience member to clarify that it was their mother’s ashes before saying: I don’t know how to feel about that.

-After walking back up to the stage from the central walkway, Pink added: I have to say that was a first.
+After walking upstage from the aisle, Pink added: I have to say that was a first.

 The mention sources can contact us to remove/changing this article